Newmarket

 Chairman: John Gentleman

-The following is the programme for most of 2024.
+The following is the programme for 2024.

 The club meets in the Masonic Lodge, Newmarket with meetings starting at 10.00 for 10.30 on the first and third Wednesday of each month except August.